Ignia/Style-Guide/README.md

 }
 ```
 - Lines should be no longer than 96 characters, and must not exceed 128 (including indentation)
+- Insert empty lines to create visual groupings among related code blocks
-- End files with a single newline character
+- End files with a single newline character; this aids with diffs in source control

 ## Comments
 - Comments are always preceded by a blank line, unless they are on the same line as code